 Memberships - A portion of the Center's revenue is derived from membership sales.
 These transactions have no variable consideration and one performance obligation.
 Such revenue is conditioned upon meeting the performance obligation over the term of membership and amounts received are recognized over this term.
 These transactions are considered contracts with customers as they have commercial substance through the transaction of cash payment in return for the good purchased.
-Membership revenue for the year ended June 30, 2021, amounted to \$656,330 and is included in gifts, appropriations, and private grants on the statement of activities.
+Membership revenue for the years ended June 30, 2022 and 2021 amounted to \$562,032 and \$656,300, respectively, and is included in gifts, appropriations, and private grants on the statements of activities.

 Contract Balance - Timing differences among revenue recognition may result in contract assts or liabilities.
-Contract liabilities on the accompanying statements of financial position totaled \$549,885 and \$650,910 as of June 30, 2021 and June 30, 2020, respectively.
+Contract liabilities on the accompanying statements of financial position totaled \$711,517 and \$549,885 as of June 30, 2022 and 2021, respectively.
 Deferred revenue represents income from membership dues, camps and educational programs, and gift cards.
 These items are recorded as deferred revenue when received and recognized over the term of membership, when the camp or educational program is hosted, and when the gift cards are redeemed.

-The following table provides information about significant changes in the contract liabilities for the year ended June 30, 2021:
+The following table provides information about significant changes in the contract liabilities for the year ended June 30, 2022: